U9 (Berlin U-Bahn): Architectural Design

+Rümmler's bold color choices made him a controversial yet influential architect in the history of Berlin's U-Bahn.

 Final extension

 Between Walther-Schreiber-Platz station and the Schloßstraße the U9 changes to the tunnel section of U10.
 In Schloßstraße station itself, the tracks are heading north on the top, in the direction of Rathaus Steglitz on the lower level, however, the offices on the eastern edge of the platform on which was supposed to take the U10.
 The western edge of the platform is separated by a fence from the passenger traffic.
 In track trough, unused tracks are laid without power rail.
 To date, there hangs the sign "No trains".
 By these enormous constructed provisions, the cost of one meter underground route exorbitantly to 78,000 Mark (adjusted for purchasing power in today's money).

 Behind the Schloßstraße ends the U9 at the Rathaus Steglitz.
 The paths of U9 and U10 here separate again.
 Both lines should keep in Steglitz at separate stations, viewed from Schloßstraße from an end opening "V" would form.
 The intended actually for the U9 station Part (Rzo) is equipped with side platforms, located in the minus-1 level until now has been completed only in the shell and is cut off as a storeroom for the civil protection used.
 The original platform is operated for the U9 instead of planned for the U10 Station part (Rzu) in the minus-2 level.